Clifford K. Berryman: Editorial cartoons

-Berryman was appointed draftsman to the United States Patent Office in Washington, D.C. from 1886 to 1891.
-During his tenure, Berryman submitted sketches to The Washington Post, and in 1891, he became an understudy of the Posts political cartoonist George Y. Coffin.
-After Coffin died in 1896, Berryman took over the Post's cartoonist position.
+Berryman was appointed draftsman to the United States Patent Office in Washington, D.C., serving there from 1886 to 1891.
+During his tenure, Berryman submitted sketches to The Washington Post.
+In 1891, he became an understudy of political cartoonist George Y. Coffin at The Washington Post.
+After Coffin died in 1896, Berryman took over the position as cartoonist for the newspaper.

-As a political cartoonist, Berryman satirized both Democrats and Republicans, and covered topics such as drought, farm relief, and food prices; representation of the District of Columbia in Congress; labor strikes and legislation; campaigning and elections; political patronage; European coronations; the America's Cup; and the atomic bomb.
+As a political cartoonist, Berryman satirized both Democrats and Republicans, and covered topics such as drought, farm relief, food prices, representation of Washington, D.C., in Congress, labor strikes and legislation, campaigning and elections, political patronage, European coronations, the America's Cup, and the atomic bomb.

 In 1898, during the Spanish–American War, The Post printed Berryman's classic illustration "Remember the Maine," which became the battle-cry for American sailors during the War.
 His November 16, 1902, cartoon, "Drawing the Line in Mississippi," depicted President Theodore Roosevelt showing compassion for a small bear cub.
 The cartoon inspired New York store owner Morris Michtom to create a new toy and call it the teddy bear.

-Berryman worked at the Post until 1907, at which time he was hired by the Washington Star.
-Berryman was the first cartoonist member of the Gridiron Club and served as the president in 1926.
+Berryman worked at The Washington Post until 1907, when he was hired by The Washington Star.
+Berryman was the first cartoonist member of the Gridiron Club and served as the organization's president in 1926.

-He drew political cartoons for the Star until his death in 1949.
+He drew political cartoons for The Washington Star until his death in 1949.
 As a Washingtonian, he was an advocate for DC voting rights.

-Personal life and death
+Personal life

-Berryman married Kate Geddes Durfee on July 5, 1893, and they had three children: Mary Belle (who died as an infant), Florence Seville (she later became an art critic), and James Thomas (who himself became a Pulitzer Prize–winning cartoonist).
+Berryman married Kate Geddes Durfee on July 5, 1893, and they had three children: Mary Belle, who died as an infant, Florence Seville, who later became an art critic, and James Thomas, who became a Pulitzer Prize–winning cartoonist.

 Berryman was a Presbyterian and an active member of the Washington Heights Presbyterian Church.

-He died December 11, 1949, from a heart ailment, and is buried in Glenwood Cemetery in Washington, D.C.

 Awards

-In 1944, Berryman was awarded the Pulitzer Prize for Editorial Cartooning for his drawing "Where is the Boat Going."
+In 1944, Berryman was awarded the Pulitzer Prize for Editorial Cartooning for his drawing "But Where is the Boat Going."
 The cartoon depicted President Franklin D. Roosevelt and other government officials trying to steer the USS Mississippi in several different directions.

 Clifford K. and James T. Berryman Award for Editorial Cartooning

-Since 1989 the National Press Foundation has presented the Clifford K. and James T. Berryman Award' for Editorial Cartooning annually.
-Previous winners include Chip Bok (1993), Jim Morin (1996), Kevin Kallaugher (2002), Rex Babin (2003), Steve Sack (2006), Matt Wuerker (2010), Nick Anderson (2011), Adam Zyglis (2013), and Clay Bennett (2014).
+Since 1989, the National Press Foundation has presented the Clifford K. and James T. Berryman Award annually for editorial cartooning.
+Winners have included Chip Bok (1993), Jim Morin (1996), Kevin Kallaugher (2002), Rex Babin (2003), Steve Sack (2006), Matt Wuerker (2010), Nick Anderson (2011), Adam Zyglis (2013), and Clay Bennett (2014).

+Death

+Berryman died on December 11, 1949, from a heart ailment, age 80, and is interred in Glenwood Cemetery in Washington, D.C.